jijopu/articles/content/articles/2020/06/hritwik/covid19-tests-analysis/_index.md

 </figure>
 {{< /rawhtml >}}
 ### Logarithmic scales
-The statistics, when plotted against a logarithmic axis, renders much more of a linear curve.
+The data, when plotted against a logarithmic axis, renders much more of a linear curve.
 The ultimate objective of this implementation is to have better readability of data which increases exponentially.
 For instance, a virus spread like what we're dealing with here.
 The most beneficial element of the log scale is that they readily take the exponentiality into account.
 Hence by comparing the slopes of two lines, we're enabled to examine the disease spread at a primitive stage with those that are much more advanced, despite having quite distinct estimates of cases.
-A curve of a virus spread on a logarithmic scale looks like a linear line that flattens in the end as its rate of spread declines which is evident from the curve of Kerala before the inbound of immigrants.
+A curve of a virus spread on a logarithmic scale looks like a linear line that flattens in the end as its rate of spread declines which is evident from the curve of Kerala in the plot below before the inbound of migrants.
 Emphasizing on the exponential nature of the spread, the curve makes it easier to see where one is today and where one would be in a couple of days.
 {{< rawhtml >}}
 <figure class="fullwidth">
      <div id="12d95882-d14d-46a0-aaf3-a2c7225cdb00" class="plotly-graph-div" style="height:600px; width:100%;"></div>